 (2) Successfully completes additional evaluation and training for night driving at a certified driving training and evaluation program unless the person has presented an unexpired license of another state with a restriction allowing daytime and nighttime driving with the use of a bioptic/telescopic device; and

-(3) Passes a comprehensive night driving examination which shall be conducted between at least one-half hour after sundown and one-half hour before sunrise by at least two examiners of the Ohio highway patrol.
+(3) Passes a comprehensive night driving examination which shall be conducted between at least one-half hour after sundown and one-half hour before sunrise by at least two examiners of the bureau of motor vehicles.

 (L) No more than two restricted temporary instruction permits shall be issued to a person within any twenty-four month period.

 Five Year Review (FYR) Dates: 01/19/2016 and 01/15/2021

 Promulgated Under: 119.03